What is the ROPAC III Registry?

 Jolien and Roger Hall created the registry together and have been co-chairs since the beginning.

-ROPAC III is now focused only on pregnant patients with 2 types of cardiac condition:
+ROPAC III is now focused only on pregnant patients with two types of cardiac condition:

 This study is purely observational.
 That means that you will be asked to treat your patient(s) as you usually do.
 There is no study requirement regarding handling of patients.
 This is data collection only.

-All cardiologists worldwide - who look after pregnant patient(s) with prosthetic valve or who have been diagnosed or are at risk of aortic pathologies - are very welcome to join!
+All cardiologists worldwide - who look after pregnant patient(s) with prosthetic valves or who have been diagnosed with, or are at risk of, aortic pathologies - are very welcome to join!